sgomez14/EyeDentify/README.md

 ![Image of Tag Editing Screen](https://user-images.githubusercontent.com/30096097/166743890-18c77d8d-b45c-4d41-bb95-1dfb52ba04dc.jpg)

-You can edit the "Item Description" and "Item Keywords" text fields by tapping on them an using the phone's keyword.
-Alternatively, you can edit the fields with Speech-to-Text (STT).
-You activate STT by tapping and holding on the field.
-This will make the phone vibrate and you speak the words you want in the field.
+You can edit the "Item Description" and "Item Keywords" text fields by tapping on them and using the phone's keyword.
+Alternatively, you can edit these fields with Speech-to-Text (STT) by tapping and holding on the fields.
+This will make the phone vibrate as you speak the words you want in the field.

 The "Scan Item with Camera" button allows you to retake the photo of the item.

 The "Add Voice Memo" button enables a user to record a voice memo to pair with the tag.
 Activate recording by tapping and holding onto the "Add Voice Memo" button.
-The phone will vibrate and you can commence recording.
-Letting go of the buttons stops the recording.
-A Toast will appear to signal that recording ended.
+The phone will vibrate and you can commence a recording.
+Letting go of the buttons stops the recording along with a vibration signal.
+A Toast will appear to indicate that recording ended.
 To remove the voice recording, simply shake the phone.
-A Toast will to show on screen to state the memo was removed.
+A Toast will appear to state the memo was removed.

 The "Pair with Tag" button initiates the tag pairing process.
 Tap this button to pair information with an NFC tag.
+This tag can be a new or used tag.

 Now the "Listening to a Tag" screen will show.
 A Toast will also appear warning that information that exists on an NFC tag will be overwritten.
-You can now tap your NFC tag to the back of the phone, which is the typically location of the NFC sensor.
+You can now tap your NFC tag to the back of the phone, which is the typically the location of the NFC sensor.
 Another Toast shows up if there is an error reading the tag.
-Ultiamtely, this screen will time out after a minute and return to the previous tag editing screen if a tag is not detected.
+Ultiamtely, this screen will time out after a minute, and return to the previous tag editing screen if a tag is not detected.

 ![Image of Listening to a Tag Screen](https://user-images.githubusercontent.com/30096097/166747533-8e797a26-02f9-4076-a205-f51877b85126.jpg)